VotreCafetier/TicTacToe/README.md

 ## What is left to do
-- Create a new interface
 - Dark and Light theme
 - Import name overlay
-- Convertir en class
-- Create confetti in just css
+- Create confetti in js

 - hand writing with sound when playing